ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - __Similarities:__ Direct and unit-level costs are allocated the same.
 - __Differences:__ ABC allocates more indirect costs to products with smaller production volume and more complex set-up.
-This is _more accurate_. models 801 and 901).
+This is _more accurate_.

 ### Absorption costing schematic